elliotwoods/ofxKinectForWindows2/README.md

 ## Make sure the file path to your project isn't too long.

 If you encounter errors like `The specified task executable CL.exe could not be run` (or similarly ambiguous errors) it may be that the path to your project is too long for Visual Studio to compile (e.g. if your `openFrameworks` folder is in a subfolder on your Desktop).
 While there are many solutions to making a shorter path, one easy solution is to move your openFrameworks root directory to something like `C:\of`. [reference](https://github.com/elliotwoods/ofxKinectForWindows2/issues/72).

+## Platform

+This addon should work with both x86 and x64 platform settings.
+However, I'm mostly testing with x64 so I'd suggest you use that if you're having issues.
+Try changing the platfrom setting near the top of the Visual Studio window if you are having troubles.